avancemos/Logo-ID/README.md

 2. On Genymotion, this can be done by dragging the `apk/Snapseed-VX.X.X.apk` file into the open VM
 3. This will take a little while, depending on the specs of your machine, but the app will install.
   * Note: you may have to reboot your VM

+### Setup Google Cloud Vision API with you account

+Still working on how to get this to work for people other than me

+### Selecting image and Sub-image

+When selecting your image and sub-image, there are a few things to keep in mind:
+ 1. You should pick an image where the subimage is clearly visiable and is not obscured
+ 2. The subimage should be somthing that is able to be recognized by Google Cloud Vision

 ### **Note that this is not yet finished**